gapy04/gapy04.github.io/README.md

     * If you are using a GitHub supported theme, type `theme: jekyll-theme-[theme_name]` replacing [theme_name] with name of the theme (i.e. theme: jekyll-theme-cayman).
     * If you are using any other themes hosted on GitHub, type `remote_theme: [theme_name]` replacing [theme_name] with name of the theme (i.e. remote_theme: beautiful-jekyll).
     * Note: Only one `theme: jekyll-theme-[theme_name]` or `remote_theme: [theme_name]` is allowed.
 7. (Optional) Add metadata lines accepted by your theme on a new line.
-Note: you can identify these by reading the README on your theme's repository.
+You can identify these by reading the README on your theme's repository.
 Examples include:
     * `title: [website_title]` (i.e. title: My Resume)
     * `description: [website_description]` (i.e. description: Welcome to my website!)